amkillam/OpenLanguage/docs/development/build.md

 # Build System

-OpenLanguage uses a sophisticated CMake-based build system designed to handle .NET projects with YACC/LEX grammar file preprocessing.
+OpenLanguage uses a sophisticated CMake-based build system designed to handle .NET projects with yacc/lex grammar file preprocessing.
 This document provides comprehensive information about the build system architecture, targets, and usage.

 ## Overview

 The build system is architected around CMake 3.20+ and provides several key capabilities:

 - **Cross-platform .NET Runtime Identifier (RID) detection and configuration**
-- **Automatic preprocessing of .y (YACC) and .lex (LEX) grammar files using the C preprocessor**
+- **Automatic preprocessing of .y (yacc) and .lex (lex) grammar files using the C preprocessor**
 - **Multi-target compilation for different runtime architectures**
 - **Integration with .NET toolchain for building, testing, and packaging**
 - **Code formatting and documentation generation**